ThinkDataEd/student/docs/unit1/lab1f.md

 * To show you what *dirty* data looks like, we'll check out the *American Time Use Survey*, or *ATU* survey.

-* What is ATU survey?
+* What is the ATU survey?

     – It's a survey conducted by the US government (Specifically the Bureau of Labor Statistics).